Signs of Heroin Use

 People who use heroin often report feeling sick when they’re not consuming it.
 Quitting heroin is not necessarily only about willpower.
-Heroin withdrawal symptoms follow a general timeline, lasting about five to 10 days after the last dose, but symptoms will be most acute around the third day.
+Heroin withdrawal symptoms follow a general timeline, lasting about five to 10 days after the last dose, but signs will be most acute around the third day.
 Such symptoms include cramps, nausea, insomnia, watery eyes, runny nose, anxiety, and tension.

 Many people find it very difficult to get through the withdrawal cycle without a medical professional guiding them through it.
 The pain and emotions may be intense enough to make people act out of character or put them at risk of self-harm or even suicide.
 Many people find it difficult to escape the cycle of using heroin to get rid of withdrawal symptoms.

 Difference Between Heroin, Xanax and Meth

-Heroin is an opioid drug and one –if not the most- lethal illegal drug in the world.
+Heroin is an opioid drug and one –if not the most- lethal illegal drug globally.
 It works by hijacking opioid, dopamine, and GABA neurotransmitter receptors in the brain.
 These chemical messengers modulate pain and regulate pleasure, hunger, and wakefulness.
 Opiates are used as sedatives and painkillers.

 Meth or methamphetamines are stimulants.
 They cause a surge in the production of dopamine, triggering intense euphoria.
 The high is similar to that of crack cocaine but lasts much longer.

 Xanax is the brand name for alprazolam.
-It is a powerful benzodiazepine that is more than ten times stronger than the most commonly prescribed benzodiazepine in the United States, diazepam.
-The drug is a sedative-hypnotic that causes the activation of GABA, the neurotransmitter responsible for inhibiting the central nervous system, causing relaxation and sleep.
+It is a potent benzodiazepine that is more than ten times stronger than the most commonly prescribed benzodiazepine in the United States, diazepam.
+The drug is a sedative-hypnotic that causes the activation of GABA, the neurotransmitter responsible for inhibiting the central nervous system, inducing relaxation and sleep.

 Heroin Addiction Potential

-While endorphins are released naturally during exercise in order to minimize discomfort and encourage us to continue the healthy behavior.
-Opiate drugs emulate these types of neurotransmitters and cause analgesia, stress relief and euphoria.
+While endorphins are released naturally during exercise to minimize discomfort and encourage us to continue the healthy behavior, opiate drugs emulate these neurotransmitters and cause analgesia, stress relief, and euphoria.
 Heroin also causes stimulation of the neurotransmitter GABA, which has sedative and anxiolytic effects.